mortezakowkabi/jcb-persian-documentation/046-General-overview-of-how-community-snippets-work.md

 [00:00:00](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (_Click on these time links to see Youtube video_)

-I would like to give you a tutorial on the new Snippet Manager and how it works.
-We are very excited to announce that we have added a community concept to the Snippets in JCB.
-Previously you could create your own Snippets and then if you would to create a Custom Admin View, a Site View, a Template or a Layout, [00:00:25](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m25s) you could access the Snippets through a drop down.
-Let me demonstrate that quickly.
-Now in a Site View, if I were to click on one of these Snippets, you will see it loads the Snippet here.
-You can copy it from here, and you can then place it in your code [00:00:44](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m44s) and so it is possible to load many Snippets.
+This is a tutorial on the new Snippet Manager and how it works.
+We have added a community concept to the Snippets in JCB.
+Previously you could create your own Snippets and then if you would to create a Custom Admin View, a Site View, a Template or a Layout,  you could access the Snippets through a drop down.
+[00:00:25](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m25s) Let me demonstrate that quickly.
+Now in a Site View, if I were to click on one of these Snippets, you will see it loads the Snippet.
+You can copy it, and can then place it in your code and so it is possible to load many Snippets.

 ### New Snippet Area

 [00:00:50](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m50s)

-Now currently we already looking at the new Snippets Area.
-You will see that we have the type of the Snippet first, then the name of the Snippet and then the library [00:01:04](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m04s) the snippet belongs to.
-Once you've selected the Snippet again and updates:  the name of the Snippet(text truncate), the type of Snippet(Common), and the library it belongs to(see more details(UitKit v2).
-Usually this library is a link, it'll open you to the actual documentation on that library's website of the specific Snippet.
-So that's all as it used to be, nothing fancy, nothing much different.
+Looking at the new Snippets Area, the type of the Snippet may be seen, then the name of the Snippet and then the library the snippet belongs to.
+[00:01:04](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m04s)  Once you have selected the Snippet it again  updates:  the name of the Snippet(text truncate), the type of Snippet(Common), and the library it belongs to(see more details(UitKit v2).
+Usually this library is a link, it will open the actual documentation on that library's website of the specific Snippet, all as it used to be. <<<<<<<<<<<<<<<<<

 ### Local And Community Snippets